bradbell/xrst/sphinx/test_out/run_xrst.rst

 root_file
 *********
-The command line argument *root_file* is the name of a file containing the root section for the documentation tree.
+The command line argument *root_file* is the name of a file containing the root page for the documentation tree.
 This can be an absolute path or relative to the directory where :ref:`xrst<run_xrst>` is executed.
-There must be at least one section in *root_file* that has each :ref:`begin_cmd@group_name` in the *group_list*.
+There must be at least one page in *root_file* that has each :ref:`begin_cmd@group_name` in the *group_list*.

 .. meta::